 - Before installing PingAccess, review:

 - Installation requirements.

 - Install PingAccess:

-- o On Linux.
+- On Linux.

-- o On Windows.
+- On Windows.

 - After installing PingAccess, you can:

 - Start PingAccess.

 - Access the admin console for the first time.

 - Access the PingAccess administrative API.

 - Change configuration database passwords.

 - To stop, run, or uninstall PingAccess, see:

 - Stopping PingAccess.

 - Running PingAccess as a service.

 - Uninstalling PingAccess.